symfony/symfony-docs/cookbook/form/form_customization.rst

         {% endif %}
     {% endblock %}

-If you're making the form customization inside a separate template, use the
+In twig, If you're making the form customization inside a separate template, use the following:
-following:

 .. code-block:: html+jinja